How do I enroll my child?

 - If you choose to pick up your toddler or 2 year old before nap because he/she rests better at home, this needs to be done consistently.
 Please notify the teacher that this will happen each day.
 Tuition will not be adjusted for leaving early.

 - For a smoother transition, it helps if your child mimics the ELC nap schedule at home as well.

-- Health Checks—Children will be screened for fever (above 100.4oF) and contagious symptoms upon entry into the ELC each morning.
-Adults entering the building will be screened as well.
+- Health Checks—Please screen your child for fever and contagious symptoms before arriving at the ELC each morning.
 In addition, ELC reserves the right to screen children as needed throughout the school day.
 Health information will be documented daily in case contract tracing is necessary.
+Attendance will be documented.

 - Medication—No medicines (i.e. Epipen, Benadryl) shall be dispensed by staff to children except with a signed and date parent request.
 The medicine must be in the original container and clearly labeled with the child’s name, name of drug, and administration directions.
 Over the counter drugs must have the dosage amount for child’s age on the container.
 Otherwise, we cannot give it to the child regardless of parent permission.